|

 Cardinal Mazarin

-of Freiburg's Münster |
+Stonemasons' sign of Freiburg's Münster

 The Battle of Freiburg II

 Demoralized the Armée de l'Allemagne is only useful as flank protection when in the afternoon of the same day Condé starts the main attack on the Slierberg.
 Again and again the French infantry runs up the hill only to perish in the fire of the Bavarian artillery.
 Shouting encore mille* Condé personally drives his men into death.
 During the fourth attack the French troops eventually reach the Bavarian trenches.
-Franz von Mercy's brother Caspar notes the deadly thread and orders his horsemen to dismount and support their hard pressed comrades using their sabres.
-In the following turmoil Jan van Werth only loses his horse but Caspar von Mercy his life. *another thousand
+Franz von Mercy's brother Caspar notes the deadly thread and orders his horsemen to dismount and support their hard pressed comrades using their sabers.
+In the following turmoil Jan van Werth only loses his horse but Caspar von Mercy his life.

 Ignoring the approaching night Condé immediately launches a fifth attack.
-Desperately Mercy makes a vow: Holy Virgin I shall have built a chapel to Your honour on this very mountain should I succeed in repulsing the enemy.
+Desperately Mercy makes a vow: Holy Virgin I shall have built a chapel to Your honor on this very mountain should I succeed in repulsing the enemy.
 And the people of Freiburg watching the battle from the city have a vision: Mary hovering over the gun smoke in the light of the muzzle flashes catching the French canon balls with her blue coat.
 Demoralized the French army retires under the cover of darkness.

 Longing for Peace

 When the news of the signature of the Westphalian Peace Treaty eventually reaches Freiburg the oldest and mightiest bell of the Münster, the Hosanna of 1258, sounds its message: O King of Glory come and bring us peace.
 When my deep voice rings out, help thy people, Mary.
-Go to Münsterplatz on Friday at 11 a. m. and listen to Hosanna's exhortation for peace.
+Go to Münsterplatz on a Friday at 11 a. m. and listen to Hosanna's exhortation for peace.

 The Peace Treaty of Münster and Osnabrück presents a disaster for Germany.
 The Empire is only a shadow of its former self.
 The Netherlands and Switzerland become independent.
 Emperor Ferdinand retains the Breisgau with Freiburg but loses Fort Breisach and all his possessions on the left bank of the Rhine to France although the Imperial Cities in the Alsace and Sundgau are supposed to keep their independence.
 The French envoy to the Peace Conference writes to his King: Sire, one has to be content that everybody explains the Treaty as he understands it.
 Sweden gets Pomerania and the former bishoprics of Verden and Bremen.
 What remains of the Empire is split into nearly 300 single territories and thus becomes ungovernable.
-Cities and villages are in ruins with a population reduced to half of what it used to be before the war.
+Cities and villages are in ruins with the German population reduced to half of what it used to be before the war.
 The religious question still divides the Empire and the only remaining common trait among the people their German language is spoiled due to the many nationalities that had left their marks fighting and dying on German territory.

-Central Europe after the Westphalian PeaceTreaty of 1648.
-Note the many territories coloured in violet belonging to Catholic Archbishops.
+Central Europe after the Westphalian Peace Treaty of 1648.
+Note the many territories colored in violet belonging to Catholic archbishops.

 The Loretto Chapel

 What happened to Mercy's vow?
-Only in 1557 the Master of Freiburg's Merchant's Guild Christian Mang had built a chapel on the Slierberg modelled on the church in Loreto, Italy.
+Only in 1557 the Master of Freiburg's Merchant's Guild Christian Mang has built a chapel on the Slierberg modeled on the church in Loreto, Italy.
 The legend says that in 1294 angels had moved St. Mary's Home the casa sancta from the Holy Land to the city of Loreto around which the faithful erected a magnificent church.
 The Loretto Chapel on Slierberg now rather called Lorettoberg actually consists of three separate rooms.
 The exterior ones are consecrated to St. Joseph and Mary's mother St. Anna respectively, whilst the central room is devoted to the Mother of Christ.

 Louis, le Roi Soleil

 For a visit take streetcar number 3 to Vauban or 5 to Rieselfeld.
-Get off at Reiterstraße and walk down the street to Johann von Weerth Straße.
+Get off at Reiterstraße and walk down the street to Johann-von-Weerth-Straße.
 Turn left and walk up to Lorettostraße where you turn left again.
 Cross the street at Mercystraße.
 There at the small fountain turn right and follow the small foot path up the hill that will carry you directly to the Lorettokapelle.
 Watch out for stonemasons' signs as on your left hand side the original quarry for the Münster was located.
 After the physical effort enjoy your coffee and cake at the terrace of the Schlosscafé next to the Chapel.

-This page was last updated on 25 November, 2011
+This page was last updated on 22 June, 2022